ethereum/go-ethereum/README.md

 Automated builds are available for stable releases and the unstable master branch.
 Binary archives are published at https://geth.ethereum.org/downloads/.

+### ZKTrie Storage

+Another implement for storage trie, base on patricia merkle tree, has been induced.
+It is feasible to zk proving in the storage part.
+It is specified as a flag in gensis, set `config.zktrie` to true for enabling it.
+Using `genesis_zktrie.json` as an example to create a L2 chain with zktrie sotrage:

+> geth init \<repo root\>/genesis_zktrie.json

+Notice current the snapshot would be disabled by the zktrie implement.

 ## Building the source

 For prerequisites and detailed build instructions please read the [Installation Instructions](https://geth.ethereum.org/docs/install-and-build/installing-geth).